-Source: FOEN © FSO 2019 Contaminated sites are polluted sites (factories, shooting grounds, landfills, accidents) that have been proven to cause a harmful impact on the environment (groundwater and surface waters, soil, air) and thus pose a risk to human health, animals and plants.
-There are around 4000 contaminated sites in Switzerland, with around a third of these sites having been cleaned up by the end of 2018.
+Source: FOEN © FSO 2020 Contaminated sites are polluted sites (factories, shooting grounds, landfills, accidents) that have been proven to cause a harmful impact on the environment (groundwater and surface waters, soil, air) and thus pose a risk to human health, animals and plants.
+There are around 4000 contaminated sites in Switzerland, with around a third of these sites having been cleaned up by the end of 2019.
+In addition, there are around 34 000 other polluted sites throughout Switzerland, but these have no harmful or noxious impacts on humans or the environment and therefore do not need to be cleaned up.
 Environment-related patents Share of environment-related patents of the total number of patents filed by Swiss inventors